-There is no unauthorized use, disclosure, infringement or misappropriation of any Intellectual Property Rights, or any Third Party Intellectual Property Right to the extent licensed by or through Seller, by any third party with respect to the Purchased Assets or the Software, including any employee, consultant, or former employee or consultant of Seller.
+To the best of Seller’s knowledge, there is no unauthorized use, disclosure, infringement or misappropriation of any Intellectual Property Rights, or any Third Party Intellectual Property Right to the extent licensed by or through Seller, by any third party with respect to the Purchased Assets or the Software, including any employee, consultant, or former employee or consultant of Seller.
 Seller has not entered into any agreement to indemnify any other person against any charge of infringement of any Intellectual Property Rights, other than indemnification provisions contained in purchase orders arising in the ordinary course of business.

 Seller is not, nor will it be as a result of the execution and delivery of this Agreement or the performance of its obligations under this Agreement, in breach of any license, sublicense or other agreement relating to the Intellectual Property Rights or Third Party Intellectual Property Rights with respect to the Intellectual Property Rights or the Purchased Assets or Software.

-All patents, registered trademarks, service marks and copyrights held by Seller with respect to the Purchased Assets or Software, are valid and subsisting.
+All patents, registered trademarks, service marks and copyrights held by Seller as identified in Schedule 2.7(b) with respect to the Purchased Assets or Software, are valid and subsisting.
 Seller (i) has not been sued in any suit, action or proceeding which involves a claim of infringement of any patents, trademarks, service marks, copyrights or violation of any trade secret or other Third Party Intellectual Property Rights with respect to any Purchased Assets or Software; (ii) has no knowledge that the manufacturing, marketing, licensing, sale, or use of the Purchased Assets or Software infringes any patent, trademark, service mark, copyright, trade secret or other proprietary right of any third party; and (iii) has not brought and is not aware of the possible basis for bringing any action, suit or proceeding for infringement of the Intellectual Property Rights or breach of any license or agreement involving the Intellectual Property Rights against any third party with respect to the Purchased Assets or Software.

 Seller has good and valid title to all of the Intellectual Property Rights with respect to the Purchased Assets or Software, free and clear of any and all encumbrances.
 There are no other agreements whereby any rights in the Intellectual Property Rights have been granted or licensed to any third party.

-Seller has taken, and prior to Closing will continue to take, all necessary and appropriate steps to protect and preserve the confidentiality of all Intellectual Property Rights with respect to the Purchased Assets or Software, not otherwise protected by patents, patent applications or copyright (collectively, “Confidential Information”).
+Seller has taken, and prior to Closing will continue to take, commercially reasonable efforts to protect and preserve the confidentiality of all Intellectual Property Rights with respect to the Purchased Assets or Software, not otherwise protected by patents, patent applications or copyright (collectively, “Confidential Information”).
 All use, disclosure or appropriation of Confidential Information by Seller has been provided solely to Purchaser.

 Without limiting the generality of the foregoing:

 Seller owns all right, title and interest in Intellectual Property Rights in the Purchased Assets or Software.
 Seller is under no obligation to pay any other party any royalties or other fixed or contingent amounts with respect to the Purchased Assets or Software, including, but not limited to, any royalties or other fixed or contingent amounts based upon the sale, license, distribution or other use or exploitation of the Purchased Assets.
-The Purchased Assets or Software does not infringe or conflict with any Third Party Intellectual Property Rights.
+To the best of Seller’s knowledge, the Purchased Assets or Software does not infringe or conflict with any Third Party Intellectual Property Rights.
 There are no pending or, to Seller’s knowledge, threatened claims against Seller alleging any of the foregoing, nor is Seller aware of any reasonable basis upon which any party might allege any of the foregoing.
 Seller is not aware of any violation or infringement by a third party of any Intellectual Property Rights in the Purchased Assets or Software.